volkm/learntla-v2/docs/core/pluscal.rst

 - Specifications have variables.
 These can either be a fixed value (using ``=``) or an element in a set (using ``\in``).
 Any TLC value can be a variable.

-  - If an element of a set, then TLC will test the model on *every possible starting state*.
+  - If a variable is an element of a set, then TLC will test the model on *every possible starting state*.
 - PlusCal is a language that makes writing specifications easier.

   - In the PlusCal algorithm body, variables are updated with ``:=``. ``=`` is comparison.